smartinmedia/Net-Core-JS-Encryption-Decryption/README.md

-# Encryption/Decryption JS/C# - Encrypt and decrypt between .NET Core and JavaScript
+# Encryption/Decryption JS/C# - Encrypt, decrypt and securely hash with Scrypt between .NET Core and JavaScript

 ## Edward Snowden writes...
 *"Encryption is the single best hope for fighting surveillance of any kind.
-If all our data, including our communications, were enciphered in this fashion, from end to end…then no government—no entity conceivable under our current knowledge of physics, for that matter—would be able to understand them."*
+If all our data, including our communications, were enciphered in this fashion, from end to end…then no government - no entity conceivable under our current knowledge of physics, for that matter - would be able to understand them."*

 ## About us
 We are a company (Smart In Media GmbH & Co.
 KG, https://www.smartinmedia.com) and believe in the importance of open source, thus we donate this piece to the community!